Mortal Kombat (2021 film): Box office

 Mortal Kombat grossed $42.3 million in the United States and Canada, and $42.1 million in other territories, for a worldwide total of $84.4 million.

-Release alongside Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train on April 23, 2021.
-Mortal Kombat was originally projected to gross $10–12 million in its domestic opening weekend, the film made $9 million from 3,073 theaters on its first day of release, increasing estimates to $19 million.
+Released on April 23, 2021, Mortal Kombat was originally projected to gross $10–12 million in its domestic opening weekend, though the film made $9 million from 3,073 theaters on its first day of release, increasing estimates to $19 million.
 It went on to debut to $23.3 million, topping the box office.
 In its second weekend the film dropped 73% to $6.2 million, finishing second behind Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train ($6.4 million), and $2.4 million in its third weekend.

 In its opening international weekend, the film made $10.7 million from 17 countries, with the largest market being Russia ($6.1 million).
 In its second weekend the film made $5.7 million from 28 countries.